noraworld/videocommander/README/en.md

 These shortcut keys are modifiable on the options page.
 You can also change skip time amount(s) and whether scroll to player automatically or not.

+Video Commander supports not only a video site but also an audio site.

 ## Change Log